 Test system in accordance with Section 953.3(d)2.

-Traffic Management Center (TMC) Integration

-Provide the work described herein for a Municipality designated computer and on a designated Department computer.
-Provide color intersection graphic for each signalized intersection and area map that accurately depicts the intersection lane configurations, detector locations, north arrow, roadway names, pavement markings, mast arms, and signal head locations showing real-time indications.
-Utilize satellite images except for intersections on new alignment.
-Provide Area Map showing main street green for all intersections.
-Setup the central system to perform the following functions (ensure that additional equipment, necessary for these functions, are installed in the controller assembly(ies)):
+Unified Command and Control (UCC) Integration

+Provide the work described herein to integrate all applicable traffic signals into the Department’s Unified Command and Control (UCC) software on the Department’s UCC server:

+Intersection Configuration – configure intersection name, street names, notes field, and other fields in accordance with Department guidelines

+Graphics – configure color intersection graphics for each signalized intersection that accurately depicts intersection lane configuration, phase assignments, detector locations and detection assignments.

 Alarms

-Program alarms as directed by the Representative during system setup.
+Program alarms within local controllers as directed by the Representative during system setup.
 At a minimum, include intersection flash, door open, communications failure, detector failures, UPS failure, and UPS activation.

-User Definable Privilege Settings

-Program the settings to allow:
+Program the system to immediately report the following events, at a minimum:

-Municipalities to have global monitoring, but not editing privileges.

-Only the Department to have global editing privileges.

-Municipalities to have monitoring and editing privileges only for signals under its ownership.
+Traffic Signal Conflict/MMU Flash

+External Start (restoration of AC power after power outage)

+Program the system to log the following events within the system database and provide a banner notification on the screen:

+Door open to intersection controller cabinet

+Detector failure (system and/or local)

+Communication failure

 Detector Logging

 Program all local controllers and central system to log the data of all detectors during system setup.
 Field verify that detectors are labeled correctly in the controller cabinet and in the central system monitor.

-Program all local and master controllers for all system detectors to log during system setup.
+Program all controllers for all system detectors to log during system setup.
 Designate lane group direction (NB Left, NB through, NB right, etc.) in the detector report.

-Program the system software to provide a spreadsheet printout of detector data in user-friendly tabular format.
-Plot detector volume and/or occupancy against time periods of 15 minutes or greater.

-Event Reporting

-Program system to immediately report the following events, at a minimum:

-Traffic Signal Conflict Flash

-UPS System activation in the event of a power outage.

-Restoration of AC power after power outage.

-Program system to immediately report, via computer printout at central computer and visual cue on central computer screen, the following events:

-Door open to intersection controller cabinet.

-Detector failure (system and/or local)

-Communication failure, including:

-Channel on-line/off-line

-Master transceiver failure

-Channel loop failure

-Local intersection controller telemetry failure

-Channel disabled.

-Free operation
+Program all system detectors and enable volume/occupancy logging at the intervals indicated on the plans.

 Communications

 Obtain IP address as required by the PennDOT Traffic Signal Remote Communication Policy and Guidance Document, dated February 2016, as issued by Strike Off Letter 494-16-02, dated February 12, 2016.